fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## categories

-> Your product's category defines what the product is, does or what specific problem it solves.
+> `optional` Your product's category defines what the product is, does or what specific problem it solves.
 [Browse full list here ↗︎](https://www.producthunt.com/categories)

 ## first comment

-> This comment is posted when your product launches.
+> `optional` This comment is posted when your product launches.
 Adding a first comment is essential to get the discussion started. <br />
 > Supports basic HTML: `<strong>`, `<em>`, `<a>`, `<li>`.

 ``` html